davideyre/bug-flow/readme.md

 ## Run the pipeline

+### Example pipeline
-From within the locally cloned repository
+Having downloaded the example files above to `example_data`, from within the locally cloned repository
 ```
 nextflow run bug-flow.nf
 ```